GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-27-06-fb-springsec.md

 {% endhighlight %}

-In the *getAuthoritiesFromToken()* method we will convert the [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims) of the Firebase Authentication Document, that are transmitted in the JWT token, in a list of GrantedAuthorities.
+In the *getAuthoritiesFromToken()* method we will convert the [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims) of the Firebase Authentication Document, that are transmitted in the JWT token, into a list of GrantedAuthorities.

 {% highlight java %}
 private static List<GrantedAuthority> getAuthoritiesFromToken(FirebaseToken token) {